alper/alpernl/content/posts/cuntstar-ne-congstar/index.md

 ![](/img/screenshots/Produktdetailseite_20140219_105235.jpg)

 Obviously if you don't allow people to add a data plan if you wait long enough their phones will use data at some point when they can't get a WiFi connection and you have a good excuse to let them pay more.
 Telcos are a bottomless pit into which we can throw money for all our lives.

+[^1]: Well we know it went in some douchebags pockets.